-I’m not talking about browsing through each selection using the left and right arrow keys, I’m talking about viewing both files or photos simultaneously within the Quick Look interface.
+I’m not talking about browsing through each selection using the left and right arrow keys; I’m talking about viewing both files or photos simultaneously within the Quick Look interface.

-How to zoom to view the actual size of photos in Quick Look
+Zoom to view the actual size of photos in Quick Look

 - Open photos in Quick Look using the Space Bar.

 - Hold the Option key to zoom in to the actual size.

 - Use your cursor to pan around the image.